pranavpenugonda/RBAC-Dashboard/README.md

 - Add, edit, and delete roles.<br>
 - Assign permissions (Read, Write, Execute) to roles.<br>
-- Toggle role-specific permissions dynamically.<br>
+- displays which areas it can manage like users, roles, permissions

 ## Permissions Management